wazuh/wazuh-documentation/source/user-manual/elasticsearch/elastic_tuning.rst

             name: kibanaserer
             password: <password_kibanaserver>

-    If the ``-a`` option is used, all users not specified in the file will be given a random password.
+    If the ``-a`` option is used in combination with the ``-f`` option , all users not included in the file will be given a random password.

       - If the script is run: